 Institute on Internationalization at HBCUs

-Our Institute on Internationalization at HBCUs is a 2-day institute that aims to stimulate the internationalization process and provide useful resources for advancing comprehensive internationalization at HBCUs.
-It takes place on July 18-19, 2013.
-Learn more about the Institute on Internationalization at HBCUs.
+Our Institute on Internationalization at HBCUs was a 2-day institute that aimed to stimulate the internationalization process and provide useful resources for advancing comprehensive internationalization at HBCUs.
+It took place on July 18-19, 2013 with representatives from 28 institutions.
+Topics explored during the institute included:

 ACE is grateful to the U.S. Department of Education, International Studies and Research Grant award ($357,976) with an ACE match of 35% ($191,479).